thesophietran/Portfolio/images/image-sources.md

 Udacity logo, the <i>Atlas Mnemosyne</i> image, and Vermeer's <i>Officer and Laughing Girl</i> are courtesy of Google Images.
 </p>
 <p>
-The chromatic structure and visual resemblance are produced by me.
+The chromatic structure and visual resemblance figures are produced by me.
 </p>